mlpce/slinput/README.md

 ## Atari ST native compile

+There is a script build/tos/zipsrc.sh which can be used to convert the source files to GEMDOS compatible 8.3 filenames and create a zip file, adding the files with LF converted to CRLF.

 ### Pure C

 Within **build/tos/purec** are two Pure C project files, **slinput.prj** and **slinputx.prj**.
 The former builds the slinput library as **SLINPUT.LIB**, the latter builds the example executable **SLINPUTX.TOS**.
 As SLINPUTX.TOS is linked with SLINPUT.LIB, the library must be built first.